johnalanbrook/prosperon/docs/scripting.md

 # Yugine Scripting Guide

+Primum programs are organized into two different types of source files: scripts and entities.
+Scripts end with .js, entities end with .jso.

+## Scripts

 Script hooks exist to allow to modification of the game.

 |config.js|called before any game play, including play from editor|